solitarylullabies/solitarylullabies/README.md

   - IWCUF just means don't talk to me.
 Cuddles r okay with me.
   - If we're green names or following each other on github, feel free to hang out with me.
   - Green names = friends
+  - If I'm using a Kanade skin, you'll know it's me from the glasses that I add to every Kanade skin

  </details>